kenpeter/algo/misc/simiar_question.md

 - each dfs is like each sub path
 - why we do: dfs -> global_seen.add?
 - because after dfs all done, global_seen can say we done visit for this node
+- why only this question require local_seen.delete after edge loop?
+- because denote_max_bomb, max_time_to_inform_employee, critical_connection_in_network; either is using global_seen or local_seen, but none of them do local_seen.del after edge loop
+- if we are using global_seen, it does not make sense global_seen.del, why?
+- because global_seen.del is global, it needs to persist
+- local_seen can be deleted in each dfs path

 - https://leetcode.com/problems/course-schedule-ii/ (\*)
 - why glocal_seen's entry === course dep order?